iCodeWalker/news-app/README.md

     To access the value of the path in the component we can still use the params object

     params.name_of_the_argument = An array of all path segments

+## Server Side Components & Client Side Components

+    Server Side Components:
+        1. Components are only rendered on the server.
+The entire component function is only executed on the server never on the client.

+    Client Side Components:

+        1. Components that are initially pre-rendered on the server,but also can be executed on the client side or browser.

+        error.js must be client side component as the error can also happen on the client side.